All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Somebody asked me this way.
+Somebody asked me this morning, it was Mr. Snerdley.

 And I said, What are you talking about?

-Everything you mentioned, everything you predict, when it comes to the Democrats, comes true.
+Everything you mentioned, everything you predict when it comes to the Democrats comes true.

-I said, what are you talking about?
+I said, What are you talking about?

-Everything you told us yesterday, the Democrats are doing infrastructure, infrastructure, infrastructure, no matter what else.
+This Amtrak stuff, everything you told us yesterday, the Democrats are doing infrastructure, infrastructure, infrastructure, no matter what else.

 No, it never gets boring.

-They said, never.
+They said, Never.

 Does it ever get boring the ball going where you want it to go?